On Solar Photovoltaic Parameter Estimation: Global Optimality Analysis and a Simple Efficient Differential Evolution Method: System modeling and problem formulation

-A well-known trick to slightly promote computational efficiency of \eqref{eq: RMSE} is to avoid the square root calculation and use an equivalent metric called the sum of squared error (SSE), whose optimal solution is exactly the same as the one of RMSE.
-In summary, we get the following constrained optimization problem, which is known widely as \textit{nonlinear least squares regression} in the literature.
+The root mean square error (RMSE) is widely used to quantify the difference between computed current values and the measurement values \cite{liang2020ParametersEstimation, gutierrez2018SystemonChipRealTime}.
+Supposing there are $ N $ data points in the I-V curve, we get the following constrained optimization problem, which is known widely as \textit{nonlinear least-squares regression} in the literature.